ivanliu1989/Tradeshift-Text-Classification/README.md

 3. Online algorithms such as Vowpal Wabbit can bypass the limits of machine to some extent and they are good at dealing with large data set.
 4. Feature engineering like interaction, one-hotted and hash are necessary before training models.
 5. Eyeballing on features and data set sometimes are useful and may bring you superises and save your time.
-6. RAM plays key role in such competition (categorical features, hash), 16GB seems to be minimum requirements to achieve top 10% on leaderboard.
+6. RAM plays key role during the modelling (categorical features, hash), 16GB seems to be minimum requirements to achieve top 10% on leaderboard.
 7. Next challenge, VAZU-CTR, would be another wonderful competition to implement all tips above.